jhipster/generator-jhipster/CONTRIBUTING.md

 Command name can be as below

-    `list`: List all sample names
+    `help`: display the help (recommended to read it) `generate`: Generate the sample if specified else generate all samples `buildandtest` : Generate and test the sample if specified else generate and test all samples `clean` : Clean the generated code for the sample if specified else clean all samples

-    `generate`: Generate the sample if specified else generate all samples `build` : Generate and test the sample if specified else generate and test all samples `clean` : Clean the generated code for the sample if specified else clean all samples
+*NOTES FOR OLD DEVELOPERS: ./travis/build-samples.sh has been rewritten.
+Now it spawns several generation/build in same time.
+Improve performance.*

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: